Successful brand storytelling is a key component in social media marketing.

 Second, it ties in strongly with the brand’s reputation.
 When you think of Land Rover, you think of off-roading and adventure.
 Driving and that sense of exploration have long been associated with the brand, and they tapped into it brilliantly with this storytelling campaign.

 The story resonated quickly with Land Rover owners.
 It’s the emotional highs and thrills that are meant to capture the essence of the brand and urge people to purchase, and Land Rover capitalized on it beautifully.

-Key Takeaways: Clearly, not every brand can invest in something as complex as this social media storytelling campaign.
+Key Takeaways: Clearly, not every brand can invest in something as complex as this social media campaign.

 But every brand can tell a story.

 Think about your brand – how would someone describe it?
 Fun?
 Authoritative?
 Whimsical?